smwares/LHL-Tableau-Project/README.md

 	- After attempting to remedy the broken associations, started a new Tableau file altogether as the software was not willing to co-operate

 ## Future Goals
 - Expand on data sets that were provided.
-For instance, the weekly earnings did not cover earnings statistics before 2001, even though Statistics Canada has this information available for use.
+For instance, the weekly earnings did not cover earnings statistics before 2001, even though Statistics Canada has this information available for use
 - Use data sets that were outside the scope of this project.
-Some additional data sets that may be relevant in understanding housing price trends would be population growth rates, immigration/emigration rates, employment/unemployment rates and crime statistics.
+Some additional data sets that may be relevant in understanding housing price trends would be population growth rates, immigration/emigration rates, employment/unemployment rates and crime statistics
-- Focus specifically on a few cities (such at Toronto and Vancouver) as these are some of the largest metropolitan areas in the country.
+- Focus specifically on a few cities (such at Toronto and Vancouver) as these are some of the largest metropolitan areas in the country
 - Build predictive models based on additional and expanded datasets

 ## References